SEEN HIM? Search Continues For Couple Suspected In $3,000 Glen Rock Liquor Store Thefts

-Police investigating the theft of $3,000 worth of booze by a couple at a Glen Rock liquor store say they believe the shoplifters are from across the state line.
+Police investigating the theft of $3,000 worth of booze by a couple from a Glen Rock liquor store say they believe the shoplifters are from across the state line.

 Surveillance video shows both wearing masks when they shoplifted $776 worth of alcohol from the Bottle King on Prospect Street on July 10, Police Chief Dean Ackermann said.